Probability Weighted Clustered Coefficients Regression Models in Complex Survey Sampling: Introduction

+Under complex survey sampling, sampling weights are essential to guarantee unbiased inference \citep{pfeffermann1993role}, and statistical efficiency can be improved by incorporating cluster structures.
+In this work, we consider a PCC regression model with the smoothly clipped absolute deviation (SCAD) penalty \citep{fan2001variable} to identify the cluster structure by the estimated regression coefficients.
+We use the alternating direction method of multipliers (ADMM) \citep{boyd2011distributed} to implement the proposed method.
+In theory, we show that the oracle estimator, when the cluster structure is available, is a local minimizer of the objective function with probability approaching one under regularity conditions.
+The asymptotic distribution of our estimator is established accordingly.
+Theoretical properties are investigated under a general model setup, so they apply to a wide range of situations, including linear and logistic regression models.

 The article is organized as follows.
-In Section \ref{sec:method}, we describe the regression model and the ADMM algorithm for its implementation, taking sampling design features into consideration.
-In Section \ref{sec:thm}, we study the asymptotic properties of our proposed estimators under some regularity conditions.
-In Section \ref{sec:sim}, two simulation studies are conducted to illustrate the performance of the proposed method.
-The proposed method is applied to a real survey in Section \ref{sec:app}.
-Finally, the summary and conclusions are provided in Section \ref{sec:summary}.
+In Section \ref{sec:method}, we propose the PCC regression model incorporating sampling weights and introduce an ADMM-based algorithm to solve the objective function.
+In Section \ref{sec:thm}, asymptotic properties of the proposed estimators are investigated under regularity conditions.
+Two simulation studies are conducted to illustrate the advantage of the proposed method for both linear and logistic regression models in Section \ref{sec:sim}.
+The proposed method is applied to a real survey dataset in Section \ref{sec:app}.
+Finally, a summary and conclusion are provided in Section \ref{sec:summary}.